 What if my child only likes a few options from one (or more) food groups?

 That’s fine, introduce variety by mixing up how you offer the food.
 With carrot for example, you can serve it in sticks, cut into grounds, grated, lightly steamed, roasted or used in a vegetable hommus.
 Continue to expose other and new foods to children in small amounts too, but focus on what they will eat.

 Sarah Moore is a mum, and university qualified Registered Nutritionist with a decade of experience working with families to improve their health and well-being.
-Sarah has a simplistic and practical approach to family nutrition and runs workplace nutrition, private consultations and group information sessions in Perth, Western Australia.
-You can find her on Facebook and Instagram for more healthy tips and tricks.
+Sarah has a simplistic and practical approach to family nutrition and can help the overwhelm of eating and living well with private consultations, email Q&A and her health lunchbox ebook.
+You can also find her on Facebook and Instagram for more healthy tips and tricks.